aws-samples/container-persistence-blogpost/README.md

 3. Single Container with persistent storage running across multiple Container Hosts and **multiple Availability Zones**
 4. Single container with single persistent **datastore that spans across Availability Zones**

-Each setup will provide prerequisistes, instructions and clean up procedures.
+Each setup will provide prerequisites, instructions and clean up procedures.

 **All code is provided** <u>**AS IS**</u>**: it is not meant for production workloads but for test environments only.**

-You may incur in costs for testing these setups so we recommend to take this into account and tear down the environments aftre performing your tests.
+You may incur in costs for testing these setups so we recommend to take this into account and tear down the environments after performing your tests.

 You can find a tutorial for each use case in the folders available in this repository.